 If the output shows SecureBoot enabled, disable Secure Boot in your BIOS/UEFI settings before proceeding.
 On many systems you can enter firmware setup during reboot with F2, F10, Del, or Esc, then switch Secure Boot to disabled and save changes.

-If your VM reports EFI variables are not supported on this system, Secure Boot state cannot be queried from the guest.
-On physical hardware, rerun mokutil --sb-state after changing firmware settings and continue only when it reports SecureBoot disabled.
+If your system reports EFI variables are not supported on this system, the current Linux session cannot query firmware state directly.
+Change Secure Boot in firmware, then rerun mokutil --sb-state after booting Linux and continue only when it reports SecureBoot disabled.

 Import XanMod APT Repository